lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 ```
 ![sql taxi results](/images/sql-taxi-results.jpg)

-Now that we know these events exist and are fairly common let's get Claude to write us some SQL Processor statements will that will do this filtering for us.
+Step 2: Now that we know these events exist and are fairly common let's get Claude to write us some SQL Processor statements will that will do this filtering for us.

 Here's an example prompt: